 Meanwhile, Turkey’s involvement in Syria’s civil war increased Ankara’s leverage there, but at times pitted Erdogan against Russian President Vladimir Putin in the military and diplomatic competition to shape the end game of that conflict.
 Its involvement in the Libyan civil war on behalf of the United Nations-recognized Government of National Accord similarly put Turkey at odds with both Russia, which supports the forces of Gen. Khalifa Haftar, and Ankara’s European partners, which had sought to enforce an arms embargo on the country.
 Most recently, Turkey’s political and military support for Azerbaijan in its 2020 war with Armenia over the breakaway Nagorno-Karabakh region once again put it at the heart of a conflict with direct implications for Russia’s national security interests.
-Nevertheless, Erdogan has managed to maintain open channels of communication with Russian President Vladimir Putin that he has tried to leverage into a mediating role in the war in Ukraine, at times with some success, as with the Black Sea Grain Initiative.
+Nevertheless, Erdogan has managed to maintain open channels of communication with Putin that he has tried to leverage into a mediating role in the war in Ukraine, at times with some success, as with the Black Sea Grain Initiative.

 Our Most Recent Coverage

 Domestic Politics and Erdogan’s Autocratic Tendencies

 Though the 2017 vote to reform the constitution and concentrate extensive authority in the presidency solidified Erdogan’s hold on power, he had already leveraged a failed coup attempt in 2016 to crack down on journalists, opposition leaders, academics, judges and members of the security forces.
 To build popular support, Erdogan has fanned Muslim nationalism and drawn criticism for undermining Turkey’s secularism.
-Cracks in his electoral coalition are beginning to show, but it’s too soon to know whether or not that will represent a serious challenge in the upcoming elections.
+Cracks in his electoral coalition began to show ahead of May’s elections, but it ultimately held, despite pressure from a united opposition.